Hiring now: Summer seasonal workers wanted

 A new season marks new life for a park system that fell quiet over the last year.
 Cool Waters is the district's first aquatic center to reopen since 2019.
 Three more pools should open by mid-June, but staffing parks, trails, beaches and beer gardens hasn't been easy.

-Smith said the shortage contributed to the cancelation of the 2021 lakefront fireworks display.
+Smith said the shortage contributed to the cancellation of the 2021 lakefront fireworks display.

 Cool Waters Aquatic Park, West Allis